 Consider Instagram.
 The company started as a social check-in app named Burbn.
 While users weren’t taken with the check-in features, the founders used analytics to see just how their app was being used.

-You can probably guess people loved it as a photo-sharing tool.
-A tweak and a rebrand later, the company sold for $1 billion to Facebook.
+As you can probably guess, people loved it as a photo-sharing tool.
+A tweak and a rebrand later, the company sold for $1 billion to Facebook in 2012.
 All because the company paid attention to the product its users wanted.

 2. Ensure you can scale